liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/02-writing-web-application-liferay/04-service-builder.markdown

 	}

-This method performs essentially the same operation as `addGuestbook`: it gets information from the portal, gets information from user input, creates the database entry, and returns the `entry` object.
+The `addEntry` method gets the `groupId` and the `userId` from the portal, gets the date from the Java service, and validates the users text entry.
+It then instantiates an `Entry` object, adds the necessary fields to the object, creates a new resource in the database, and returns the new `entry`.

 You've created the implementation methods, but these are not the classes that you access if you want to actually run any of these methods.
 In order to use